2 Corinthians 5:1–10

 2 Corinthians is imbued with a dialogue between distance and presence.
 Paul’s itinerant ministry informs these themes of relocation in his writing and a linguistic flux occurs within his language of being ‘absent’ and ‘present’; ‘at home’ and ‘away’.
 In 2 Corinthians 5:6 ‘at home’ or ‘present’ (Greek: endēméō) indicates the inhabitation of our mortal body, and ‘away’ or ‘absent’ (Greek: ekdēméō) refers to being with God.
 In 2 Corinthians 5:8, these meanings are reversed.
 ‘Away’ paradoxically becomes the state of remaining in the present time.
 This ‘away’ is an experience of dislocation, uprootedness, and impermanence as inherent to our mortal being.

 The temporary occupation of space by particular people and materials in Eiko Otake’s and Ibrahim Mahama’s work respectively is both a political and an aesthetic action.
 Each time the jute sacks are relocated, and Otake moves to a new space, memories from the previous place are transferred and carried with them across borders of space and time.
-Realities interconnect and reverberate with one another exposing our interdependence upon, our inter-connectedness with, and our responsibility towards those whom we do not necessarily see in front of us now—whether because of distance, ignorance, or a refusal to acknowledge them.
+Realities interconnect and reverberate with one another exposing our dependence upon, our inter-connectedness with, and our responsibility towards those whom we do not necessarily see in front of us now—whether because of distance, ignorance, or a refusal to acknowledge them.

 For Paul, there is a similar oscillation of experience and responsibility.
 He recognizes his accountability in the future for his current actions and his vision of what is to come profoundly impacts upon his perception of the present.
 The ‘tent’ (Greek: skēnos) we inhabit in the present may be acknowledged as impermanent, but in the imagery of the resurrection we see a continuity between the present and the future (eternal) body.
 This continuity between now and eternity opens up an imperative ‘to ethical endeavour in the present time’ (Wright 2003: 484).